tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Although much work still needs to be done, Bulletproofs with constraint systems built on them promise to be powerful tools for efficient handling of verifiable programs.
 The leverage that developers have, in choosing whatever gadgets they wish to implement, leaves enough room to build proof systems that have some degree of modularity.
-The possibility of using this Bulletproofs framework in building confidential digital asset schemes provides greater opportunities or options to consider when building Tari's envisaged Digital Assets Network.
+The possibility of using this Bulletproofs framework in building blockchain-enabled confidential digital asset schemes provides greater opportunities.
 With regard to validation of transactions or verification proofs, it would be an interesting survey to make on how the blockchain community could vote, given a choice between Bulletproofs and zk-SNARKs.
 Only time will tell which of these two will yield better practicality.